-Some of the most important things anyone has to consider with web hosting is the cost to transfer data to lots of users, the speed that a website loads and the ability to handle malicious attacks such as DDoS.
+Some of the most important things anyone has to consider with web hosting is the cost to transfer data to lots of users, the speed that a website loads, and the ability to handle malicious attacks such as DDoS.

-How adding a CDN affects this
+How adding a CDN makes a difference

 Multiple sources for content